sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ## Step 4: All done.
 Test it.

 Open any `do` file and test running some Stata code.
+Highlight the line of code and press `Ctrl+D`.
+It is liberating in the sense that there is no need to highlight the current line of code if you run a single line, as in Visual Studio Code.
+It is very handy when you are testing the code line by line, rather than a block of code.
 You should expect something like this.
 Here, you can see Stata output, the full folder tree, and the code side by side.

 ![](image/Stata_Sublime.png)